 What we will do with your data

-Any data entered onto the data portal will be available on the website for others to see.
-At regular intervals these data will be used to update the priority habitat maps.
+Naturalness data will be used by Natural England and the NCEA to update the official priority river/stream and lake habitat maps.
 To see what being on the priority habitat map means click here.
 Information on sites not currently in a state to be added to the priority habitat map will be used to inform restoration priorities.
-If a site is restored to a sufficient level of naturalness it can then be added to the priority habitat map.
+If a site is restored to a sufficient level of naturalness it can then be added to the relevant priority habitat map.

 How to add information

 We use an online data portal to collect, organise, and map naturalness data.
-Our team are able to give you access to the ‘River and Lake Naturalness’ work space upon request.
-If you have already been granted access to the workspace, click below to log in.
+Our team are able to give you access to the ‘River and Lake Naturalness’ workspace upon request.
+If you have already been granted access to the workspace, click below to sign in.

-If you would like to gain access to the workspace, and input your data, simply fill in the form below and we’ll contact you by email to get you set up:
+If you would like to gain access to the workspace and input your data, simply fill in the form below and we’ll contact you by email to get you set up.
+This is a manual process and may take some time depending on staff workload.
+If you think your request has been missed, please contact priorityhabitats@fba.org.uk rather than completing another form.